pranavK0/py-Honeypot/README.md

 # py-Honeypot
-Lightweight Python-based honeypot that simulates vulnerable network services to detect and log unauthorized access attempts.
+Lightweight Python-based honeypot that simulates a vulnerable network to detect and log unauthorized access attempts.